RuneSchool/RuneSchool.github.io/_posts/2024-4-13-rune-school-spelling-system-faq.md

 Each column is a pattern that is applied to the *main* vowel rune on the far left.
 We don't apply patterns onto a shortcut rune.

 Each main vowel rune contains within it the potential for all of the phonemes in the rightward patterns.
 This means that ᚫ contains ᚫᚫ (ᚪ) within it.
-We wouldn't write ᚫᚫᚹ or ᚫᚫᛡ, so we also don't write ᚪᚹ or ᚪᛡ.
+We don't write ᚫᚫᚹ or ᚫᚫᛡ, so we also don't write ᚪᚹ or ᚪᛡ.
 However, if you do, I don't think anyone would be confused.